WHFS (historic): 1970s

-In addition to the station's progressive rock and alternative music, jazz, and even bluegrass was prominently featured on their format.
+In addition to the station's progressive rock and alternative music, jazz, and even bluegrass were prominently featured on their format.
 One of the show's features was "Thor's Bluegrass" hosted by DJ Thor.
 Local bluegrass band The Seldom Scene would sometimes perform live from the station.

 Fans of the station came to expect certain "regular" features.
 Listeners were treated to Weasel playing "I Wanna Be Sedated" by the Ramones every Friday towards the end of the work day.
-At 5 p.m. on Friday Weasel would play (You Gotta) Fight for Your Right (To Party!) by the Beastie Boys and Bang the Drum All Day by Todd Rundgren (earlier in the 1980s, Weasel regularly would close his Friday shows with "She Makes Me Rock Too Much" by Ratso and Switchblade and "Here Comes the Weekend" by Dave Edmunds) and also Party Weekend by Joe "King " Carrasco and The Crowns.
-Weasel also filled his playlist with requests like local DC near hit "Washingtron" by Tru Fax & the Insaniacs and "Yuppiedrone" by The Pheromones.
+At 5 p.m. on Friday Weasel would play (You Gotta) Fight for Your Right (To Party!) by the Beastie Boys and Bang the Drum All Day by Todd Rundgren (earlier in the 1980s, Weasel regularly would close his Friday shows with "She Makes Me Rock Too Much" by Ratso and Switchblade and "Here Comes the Weekend" by Dave Edmunds) and also "Party Weekend" by Joe "King " Carrasco and The Crowns.
+Weasel also filled his playlist with requests like local DC near hit "Washingtron" by Tru Fax & the Insaniacs.
 The DJs answered the telephone themselves when requests were called in.
 WHFS made Root Boy Slim's "Christmas at K-Mart" a holiday standard.
-Weasel was the first to play The Diversions first single "Get Up" backed with "Lil Lovin' Baby" which was aired only moments after the record was hand delivered to the station upon its release in 1982.

 Among the station's more endearing traditions was the broadcasting of the entire "Don't Eat the Yellow Snow" suite that makes up the bulk of the first side of Frank Zappa's "Apostrophe" LP, when the Washington area would experience its first snowfall of the season.
 And every Thanksgiving, 'HFS listeners could count on Arlo Guthrie's "Alice's Restaurant Massacree" being played, usually by Bob "Here", all 18:20 of it.